 Although permanent teeth can last a lifetime, teeth that have become damaged or decayed may need to be removed or extracted.
 Before removing the tooth, our dentist will give you an injection of a local anaesthetic to numb the area where the tooth will be removed.
 If you are having more than one tooth extracted or a tooth is impacted, your dentist may use a general anaesthetic, this will prevent pain throughout your body and make you sleep through the procedure call Sedation Dentistry.

-Instruction Before and After Surgery
+Instruction Before and After Tooth Removal

 - Expect your saliva to be tinged with blood for several hours.
 You should follow the above instructions on how controlling bleeding and swelling